 It’s a strong and gripping scene that sets the tone for this film.

-As the story progresses, we meet Dani’s twin sister, Darcy (also Carolyn Bracken), a blind psychic who runs a curiosity shop in Cork.
 Darcy visits Ted and his new Girlfriend Yana at the house and brings a creepy looking wooden mannequin that seems to move on its own and the mystery around the mannequin is central to the film, though its full significance isn’t revealed until the end.

 Bracken does a great job playing both Dani and Darcy, making them distinct characters despite their similarities and her performance brings the two characters to life.

-Oddity is a film that slowly builds a sense of dread throughout, and while I won't spoil the ending, I personally loved it.
 It delivers a steady, unsettling experience with plenty of shocks and scares, and Mc Carthy’s direction serves the story well revealing hidden truths and producing jump scares with simple techniques all while crafting an engaging plot that culminates in a satisfying conclusion.

 While it has some pacing issues and a less compelling mystery element, the film’s unique blend of horror tropes and its effective scares make it a solid choice for fans of supernatural and psychological horror and if you enjoy a slow-burn horror experience with a memorable ending, Oddity is definitely worth your time.